kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 to perform actions.
 In both Cursor and Claude Desktop, each time the LLM wants to run one of these functions, it asks your permission and you can choose to provide permission or not (and choose to provide permission for the current chat session as well).
-If you are worried about the LLM accidentally modifying your database, you can also run Kuzu-MPC in read-only mode (see [below](#launch-cursor-with-kuzu-mcp)), in which case, Kuzu-MCP will not be able torun any queries that modify the database.
+If you are worried about the LLM accidentally modifying your database, you can also run Kuzu-MPC in read-only mode (see [below](#launch-cursor-with-kuzu-mcp)), in which case, Kuzu-MCP will not be able to run any queries that modify the database.

 ## Demonstration scenario: A debugging session